Sugar Mice

-Sugar Mice is a song by the British neo-progressive rock band Marillion.
-It was the second single from their fourth studio album Clutching at Straws.
-Released on 13 July 1987, it peaked at number 22 in the UK Singles Chart, becoming the band's eighth top-thirty hit in a row.
-Outside the UK, it was released in France, Republic of Ireland, Netherlands, Portugal, West Germany and (on Capitol Records) in the United States and Canada.
+"Sugar Mice" is a song by British neo-prog band Marillion.
+It was released as the second single from their fourth studio album, Clutching at Straws (1987).
+Released on 13 July 1987, it peaked at number 22 in the UK Singles Chart, becoming the band's eighth top-30 hit in a row.
+Outside the UK, it charted in the Netherlands and West Germany.

 Background

-A protest song which directly addresses the devastating effect unemployment can have on personal relationships, the track takes the form of a melancholic rock ballad with lyrics from the perspective of a British worker who emigrates to the U.S. to find a job, leaving behind his family.
+A protest song that directly addresses the devastating effect unemployment can have on personal relationships, the track takes the form of a melancholic rock ballad with lyrics from the perspective of a British worker who emigrates to the U.S. to find a job, leaving behind his family.
 He ends up in despair, drinking in a hotel bar in Milwaukee and blaming the government for leaving him out of work.
 Lyricist Fish described the background as follows:

 I was laying [sic] in bed in the Holiday Inn and looking up at the ceiling at some hearts 'n' stuff that some lovers had carved, and I was feeling really down.
 So I rang my old lady but it was a bad phone call; lots of long silences.
 I felt even more depressed.

 The first-person narrator sums up his feelings with the metaphor "We're just sugar mice in the rain", which lends the title to the song.

-Performing it at the band's concert Live from Loreley in 1987, Fish dedicated it to "all the unemployed people in Europe today, to the romantics, to the dreamers and to those who still have hearts".
+Performing "Sugar Mice" at the band's concert Live from Loreley in 1987, Fish dedicated it to "all the unemployed people in Europe today, to the romantics, to the dreamers and to those who still have hearts".

 Release

-A number of formats were available: 7" single, 7" picture disc (containing a fold-out sleeve with a poster), 12" single, 12" picture disc.
+A number of formats were available: 7-inch single, 7-inch picture disc (containing a fold-out sleeve with a poster), 12-inch single, 12-inch picture disc.
 3,000 copies of a 5" CD single were produced that were exclusively sold at concerts.

-The 12" and 5" CD single featured an extended version of the title track, containing some extra music between the first and second verse.
+The 12-inch and 5-inch CD single featured an extended version of the title track, containing some extra music between the first and second verse.
 The B-side, "Tux On", is a song that tells the story of a rising rock star who gradually loses touch with reality and finally ends up abusing drugs.
 A CD replica of the single was also part of a collectors box-set released in July 2000 which contained Marillion's first twelve singles and was re-issued as a 3-CD set in 2009 (see The Singles '82–88').

-"Sugar Mice" was featured on the compilations Now That's What I Call Music 10 and 100 Hits: 80s Classics.